ioos/ioos-us/README.md

 - Automatically rebuild and reload when changes are detected
 - Serve the site locally at http://localhost:3000

+### Creating new subsite
+To create a new subsite, create a new folder under `/sites`

+`/sites/example.template` can be used as reference/scaffolding

+Update `./github/workflows/deploy-website.yml` to include your new website for deployment.

 ## Project Configuration

 ### Site Configuration